LGBTQ rights in Canada: Apology to LGBTQ people

 On June 21, 2018, the Governor General granted royal assent to the Expungement of Historically Unjust Convictions Act (Loi sur la radiation de condamnations constituant des injustices historiques).
 The Act allows a person who was convicted of certain homosexual acts prior to their being lawful in 1969, or later on, of anal intercourse under the now repealed section 159 of the Criminal Code, to have the RCMP, and federal departments or agencies, "destroy or remove any judicial record of the conviction".
 The Act also requires that any provincial or municipal police force, or courts, which were involved in such convictions to be notified of the expungement order.

 The Parole Board of Canada has stated that an expungement is different from a record suspension or pardon, which is for those who were duly convicted of a crime.

 With expungement, the Government recognizes that those whose record of conviction constitutes a historical injustice should not be viewed as "former offenders."
 Their conviction was for an act that should never have been a crime and had the conviction occurred today, it would likely be inconsistent with the Canadian Charter of Rights and Freedoms.
 If an application for expungement is approved, federal records of that conviction will be destroyed or removed.
 Unlike a record suspension/pardon, expungement is also available to those both living and deceased.

 One commentator stated that while a pardon is about the Queen forgiving someone for doing something wrong, an expungement means: "The Queen did something wrong.
 Will you forgive her?"

 Police chiefs of Canada apology

-In December 2020, Police chiefs of Canada made a formal apology – for the decades of oppression and opposition towards homosexuality and LGBT rights within the 1960s through to today across Canada.
+In December 2020, Police chiefs of Canada made a formal apology – for the decades of oppression and opposition towards homosexuality and LGBTQ rights within the 1960s through to today across Canada.